pydanny/pydanny-event-notes/DjangoConEurope2012/keynotes.rst

 Summary
 ----------

-* Huge community
+* Huge community brought in by our boring, stable system.
-* Can now get really crazy with Django
+* Now we can get really crazy with Django
+* make good art